RoboSense-LiDAR/rslidar_sdk/doc/howto/how_to_use_multi_cast_function.md

 ### 2.2 Set up the PC ip address

-In multi-cast case, the ip address of PC has no limit but user need to make sure **the PC and LiDAR are in the same net work**, which means PC can ping to LiDAR.
+In multi-cast case, the ip address of PC has no limit but user needs to make sure **the PC and LiDAR are in the same net work**, which means PC can ping to LiDAR.

 ### 2.3 Add the PC to the group